-Board member attended 75% or more of the total number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he was a director or committee member.
+During 2020, our Board of Directors met six times, the Audit Committee met four times, the Compensation Committee met four times, and the Nominating and Corporate Governance Committee met six times.
+Each Board member attended 75% or more of the total number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he was a director or committee member.

-As required under applicable NYSE American listing standards, during 2019, our independent directors met on a regular basis in executive session without the presence of non-independent directors and management.
+As required under applicable NYSE American listing standards, during 2020, our independent directors met on a regular basis in executive session without the presence of non-independent directors and management.